-Westway Architects base their design idea on the consideration that the modern architecture of Milan has always identified with the court buildings and the railing houses.
+Westway Architects base their design idea on the consideration that modern architecture in Milan has always been identified with courtyard buildings and railing houses.

-This is the starting point for an original renovation of a building dating back to the 1882, which at the time was used as a residential apartment for rent, in Viale Montegrappa 16.
+This is the starting point for an original renovation of a building dating back to 1882, at the time used as a public housing for rent, in viale Montegrappa 16.

 The new residential complex, inserted in the area between Porta Nuova and Porta Garibaldi, which has become the symbol of contemporary Milan, seems ideally mend the past and the present.

 On the perimeter of the old demolished building, the new building, designed for commercial and residential uses, has risen ensuring sustainability standards (energy certification CENED Class A) and adopting advanced technological and design solutions.

 the building has a new facade, it redesigned keeping the original nineteenth-century aesthetics with just one detail: the two upper floors, which are useful to the alignment in height with neighboring buildings, are enclosed in a skin equally respectful of the landscape and historical, of glass.
 "It is an element that breaks the rigor of nineteenth-century facade, and declare the intervention contemporaneity, declining it in all design aspects: internal distribution, structural characteristics, materials, housing standards, high energy performance to the mixed-use", Explains the architect Maurizio Condoluci.

 The surprise that you try to Milan by opening the door of an historic building, is not lacking in prestigious building of Montegrappa Avenue, whose court is divided horizontally by a floor covering that separates the ground floor for commercial use, from residential area that is It develops vertically in the different bodies of four and six floors factory, on top of it.
 The continuity between the two levels is given by two trees "piercing" with two large elliptical eyes the coverage which is overlooked by the 25 apartments of different sizes and types.